www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

 This path system should be used during most developer tasks in order to bootstrap the Network Worker and to ease DevOps.
 # Tasks
-* [ ] Document new focus of global virtual path system.
+* [ ] Document new focus on global virtual path system.
 * [ ] Define default project commands.
     * [ ] build
     * [ ] repo.diff